TimesysGit/meta-timesys/README.md

 * "CPU" CVEs are filed against the hardware.
 They may be fixed or mitigated in other components such as the kernel or compiler.

-* "High CVSS" (_Subscription Mode Only_) CVEs are those that are of utmost priority and require immediate attention, based on their Common Vulnerability Scoring System (v3) ranking.
+* "High CVSS" CVEs are those that are of utmost priority and require immediate attention, based on their Common Vulnerability Scoring System (v3) ranking.

-Additionally, in Subscription Mode, the distribution of the vulnerabilities across system components will be displayed.
+Additionally, the distribution of the vulnerabilities across system components will be displayed.

 ### Online Report